-Q. Who is eligible for services?
-Authorization for respite must be approved by Tri-Counties Regional Center (TCRC) on an individual (client/family need) basis.
+Authorizations for respite must be approved by Tri-Counties Regional Center (TCRC) on an individual (client/family need) basis.
 Contact your TCRC service coordinator to confirm eligibility and program preferences.

 Upon receiving authorization from TCRC for respite, you can:

 – Designate your own respite worker.

-Q. How do I designate a respite worker?
-If there is someone you prefer (sibling, friend, relative or neighbor) to provide respite for your child contact Respite, Inc. to obtain the necessary sign-up forms or click on the Forms link to the left and print the forms as needed.
+If there is someone you prefer (sibling, friend, relative or neighbor) to provide respite for your child contact Respite, Inc. to obtain the necessary sign-up forms or click on the Forms link and print the forms as needed.
 Designated respite workers must be at least 16 years old and meet the 56792(e) requirements.

 Yes.
 We insist on an orientation meeting between the family and any on-call respite worker being considered.
 This allows everyone the opportunity to get acquainted and feel comfortable together, before actually scheduling respite services.

 Not necessarily.
 You can contact a respite worker directly to request respite, for a specific date and time.
 Contact Respite, Inc. if you need further assistance.

-As much as possible, but not less than three days.
+As much as possible, but not less than three days, as new on-call workers must have an orientation meeting before providing services.
 The sooner a respite request is made, the higher the probability of finding an available respite worker for the date and time needed.

 Respite, Inc. maintains usage records based on timesheets, as they are received from respite workers.
 You should also keep track of the dates and number of hours used each month.

 You can call Respite, Inc. to find out how many hours have been used and/or a current balance.
-Remember, Respite, Inc. can not pay for time exceeding the hours authorized.
+Remember, Respite, Inc. cannot pay for time exceeding the hours authorized.

 Each respite worker maintains a timesheet to log all dates and times of service for a family.
 Times are verified by the parent/guardian (signature).
 Timesheets can be hand-delivered, mailed in, faxed or emailed.
-Timesheets are due no later than 5:00pm on the Monday (even on holidays) before pay days, which are every other Thursday.
+Timesheets are due no later than 5:00pm on the Monday (even on holidays) before paydays (see Pay Schedule).
 Submitting timesheets within 30 days of service is important to efficiently process and pay in a timely manner.
-Timesheets are mailed with each worker payment and can be printed from the Forms page as needed.
+A blank timesheet is mailed with each worker payment and can be printed from the Forms page as needed.